 Buffalo sauce is not just for meat!
 These burgers pack that classic spicy flavor into patties made from a mix of chickpeas and quinoa.

 Seriously, can you think of a more delicious way to get your greens?

 Just because you don't eat meat doesn't mean you have to miss out on the deliciousness that is barbecue sauce!
 Get your fix, with these super easy to whip up chickpea burgers!

 Southwestern spices are always awesome with a black bean burgers, but these babies get extra texture and flavor from the toppings: creamy guacamole and crunchy baked plantain chips!

 Like this post?
 If so, be sure to follow me on Facebook, Pinterest or Instagram, or subscribe to my newsletter.
-And please stop back and leave me a review and rating below if you make any of the recipes I’ve included!
+And please stop back and leave me a review and rating below if you try any of the recipes!